LadaniDhara/ITC_BD/README.md

 │── .env                     # API credentials (DO NOT COMMIT) │── venv/                    # Virtual environment

 1. please run the requirements.txt file before progressing with the project. the command is pip install -r requirements.txt

+WHAT IS HAPPENING IN THE CODE AND IT'S EXPLANATION:

+This python project will gather data from the TFL API The tfl_status.py file fetches data from tfl API using 'requests' it stores the data as JSON When tfl_status.py fetches the JSON data from the TfL API, it will be stored locally on your machine before being uploaded to HDFS.
+By default, the file tfl_data.json will be saved in the root of your project directory (same location where you run your script).

+After saving the data locally, we now need to upload it to HDFS for this we have the hdfs_handler.py We need to have hadoop running in our system before it can be saved to hdfs otherwise the code will fail.
+If you are working on your local machine, you need Hadoop installed and HDFS running.